The Student Government Association has announced the results for write-in candidates for its midterm elections.

 Fine arts had one seat open, and it will be filled by Arianna Martinez with nine votes.

-Applied studies also had one successful write-in candidate, Tiffany Sowa, receiving one vote and taking one of the six open seats.
+Applied studies had two successful write-in candidates, Tiffany Sowa, receiving one vote, and Corwin Spatharos, receiving three votes.

 The seats that will continue to be uncontested include two freshman senator seats, three underserved, one adult learner, two graduate, three business and five applied studies seats.